body medusoid with a prominent dome and a long caudal spine

 on dorsal side of the dome two rows of cirri (highly thigmotactic)

-without somatic cilia except a tuft of cilia at the base of the caudal spine
+without somatic cilia except for a tuft of cilia at the base of the caudal spine

 perizonal stripe consists of 5 ciliary rows

-adoral zone runs in a furrow and encircling the body spirally
+adoral zone runs in a furrow and encircles the body spirally

 mouth opening in mid-body, cytopharynx directed anteriorly